Contract AI promises to help businesses cut on admin costs and time by helping generate, review and track contracts.

-Businesses, startups, and entrepreneurs now use contract AI solutions for creating, drafting, and reviewing agreements.
+This is done through the automation of many repetitive admin tasks, allowing people to focus more intently on higher level priorities.
+Businesses, startups, and entrepreneurs use contract AI solutions for creating, drafting, and reviewing agreements.

-Without going into the technical details about algorithms and datasets, here is a quick breakdown of how contract AI solutions work.
+Without getting too in the technical weeds, here’s a quick breakdown of how contract AI solutions work.

 The first thing to do is create a search prompt containing the main details, purpose, and intent of the agreement.

-The AI contract generator will now analyze this prompt to generate a draft for you.
+The AI contract generator will analyze the prompt to create a draft for you.

 With this draft, you can now make edits and add other key details to your important contract.